Someone Really Needs to Dust This Place

 I remembered the day my mom asked me to choose pieces from her tree.
 She had decided to downsize and no longer needed all the decorations.
 It was a tender day of helping her adjust, decorating with the things she wanted to keep, and dividing the rest between my three sisters and me.

 I lingered for another moment on the ornaments purchased for my children when they were born and those given to us as wedding gifts.
-And the white porcelain bird that clips onto a branch and, nearly five decades later, still rests near the top of the tree.
-A small wooden candle holder with a Santa skiing between two candles.
-Carved and painted Santas each of our fathers made for us.
-So many beautiful pieces.
-So many memories.
-All of them precious.
+The white porcelain bird that clips onto a branch has enjoyed his perch for nearly five decades.
+He still rests near the top of the tree.
+The small wooden candle holder with a Santa skiing between two candles was a favorite of my oldest son.
+Carved and painted Santas each of our fathers made for us sit on the mantle.
+So many beautiful pieces hold as many memories.
+And all of them are precious.

 Our grandchildren are now old enough to begin appreciating these items, things made or given to us that are part of their own heritage and legacy.
 So instead of tucking everything back into storage bins, I chose a few items and made small boxes for each child.